Orange-OpenSource/galera-operator/README.md

 $ kubectl apply -f ./example-manifests/galera-backup/20-galera-backup.yaml
 ```

+NOTE: change $YOURKEY, $YOURSECRET and $YOURENDPOINT to the credentials and url of your S3 solution.

 ### Restore Galera Cluster

 Galera clusters can be restored (you need to specify the name of the gzip file) :